erniedotson/vagrants/README.md

 could be in your Vagrantfile:
 ```

-**CAUSE:** This is casued by the Nugrant plugin failing to load values from the *.vagrantuser* file.
+**CAUSE:** This is caused by the Nugrant plugin failing to load values from the *.vagrantuser* file.

 **SOLUTION:** To resolve, copy *.vagrantuser-sample* to *.vagrantuser*